bheim/digital-garden-jekyll-template/_notes/I was curious whether I should be concerned about the carbon emissions from ChatGPT.md

 From a policy perspective, it's far more effective to target increasing clean electricity generation as opposed to going after AI.
 One is far more upstream of the other and likely will have a bigger impact.

 Also, if you want to offset the CO2 emissions produced by your ChatGPT usage for the yera, you can do so here at [Wren](https://www.wren.co/offset-anything?amount=0.15&unit=ton).
 It will cost $1.50 (and this is likely an overestimate).
 If you want to offset all your carbon emissions, it will cost you ~$350 if you're an average American.

+### Extra Notes

+I found out using [this platform](https://convelyze.pages.dev/dashboard) that I actually clock in at just about 60 chats a day.
+1.5x the amount I thought a power user would use.
+My assumption seems to be wrong or I'm just a super power user.

+Anyways, this would only increase my estimates by 50%.
+On the scale of a year, we're looking at 60 x 365=21900 which is roughly an eighth of a 3-hour plane ride.